 Clay Electric Cooperative is an incorporated, member-owned, not-for-profit electric power supplier, democratically organized and controlled by those it serves.
 Formally organized in 1937, the co-op has traditionally been known for its excellent service.
 The co-op is also a Touchstone Energy cooperative- a national alliance of local, member-owned electric cooperatives committed to high standards of service.
 Headquartered in Keystone Heights, Florida, the electric co-op is one of the largest in the United States.
 There are six district offices (Keystone Heights, Orange Park, Lake City, Gainesville, Salt Springs and Palatka).

 Richard K. (Ricky) Davis is Clay Electric's GM/CEO

-To provide members with safe, reliable and affordable electricity with excellent customer service.
+To provide members safe, reliable and affordable electricity with excellent customer service.

-To be a trusted energy provider that is prepared to embrace opportunities in a changing utility industry while improving the communities we serve.
+To be the trusted energy provider that is prepared to embrace opportunities in a changing utility industry while improving the communities we serve.

 To improve the quality of life of our members by delivering safe and reliable electricity while strengthening the communities we serve.